Elephanta Caves: West wing: Other traditions

 On the west side of the main hall is another attached shrine, though in a much more ruined state.
 The larger cave on the south side of the west shrine is closed, contains ruins and is bigger than the eastern side shrine.
-Some of the artworks from here were moved to museums and private collections by mid 19th century, including those related to Brahma, Vishnu and others.
+Some of the artworks from here were moved to museums and private collections by mid-19th-century, including those related to Brahma, Vishnu and others.
 The western face has two panels, one showing another version of Shiva in Yoga (see 14 on plan) and another Nataraja (see 15 on plan).
 Between these is a sanctum with a Shiva Linga.

 This Yogi Shiva panel is damaged, but unlike the other Yogi depiction, here the leg position in Yoga asana has survived.
 The Yogishvara is seated on a lotus, and near him are two badly defaced characters, possibly one of Parvati and another ascetic.
-Above him are ruin remains of celestial gods or goddesses or apsaras.
+Above him are ruined remains of celestial gods or goddesses or apsaras.
 The Yogi Shiva is wearing a crown, and once again there is a space of isolation around the meditating yogi in which no other character enters.
 Below him, under the lotus, are Nagas and several badly damaged figures two of whom depict the anjali mudra.
 The Nataraja shown in the west shrine is similar in style to one inside the main mandapa.
 However, states Collins, its depth of carving appears inferior, and it seems more eroded being more open to rains and water damage.